-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Birch Living

-Birch Living is known for its use of natural, organic materials — never polyurethane-based foam — to make some of the softest, super-comfy ergonomic hybrid mattresses.
+Birch Living is known for its use of natural, organic materials — never polyurethane-based foam — to make soft, super-comfy ergonomic hybrid mattresses.
 Everything Birch offers is sustainably sourced and the company has also committed to donate 1% of all sales to the National Forest Foundation.

 - Join the movement this weekend by utilizing the code LD200 to unlock $200 off any mattress.